FranQuant/AI-based-Trading-Strategies/README.md

 ## Motivation

-The financial landscape is increasingly driven by data and algorithmic decision-making.
+Data and algorithmic decision-making increasingly drive the financial landscape.
 By combining AI with quantitative finance, this project aims to:
 - Enhance signal detection in noisy market environments.
 - Optimize asset allocation and risk management.
 - Provide a reproducible framework for testing and refining trading strategies.